 - iPhone SE

-Here is a shot taken by fellow photographer Thomas Fan [image used with permission] where I was running to the next location during The 9 Dragons with a Lowepro Sport 300 on my back.
-All the above equipment was in the pack that I am running with.
+Here is a shot taken by fellow photographer Vic Ma [image used with permission] where I was running to shoot the action during the Oxfam Trailwalker with a Lowepro Sport 300 on my back.
+All the above equipment is usually in this pack.

 These few pieces of advice have been invaluable to me & ones that I hold myself to.
 I hope they’re helpful to others as well.
 Here’s a video that gives an insight into all the points above.
 I simply put a Go Pro on my camera to show my perspective of shooting The Hong Kong Four Trails Ultra Challenge.